abrelsfo/remove/README.md

 ## Remove

 > Removes the element at the specified index.
-I felt splice was didn't read cleanly so I decided to make it cleaner lookin
+I felt splice didn't read cleanly so I decided to make it cleaner lookin

 ## Usage
 ```js